speedingplanet/class-setup/general-setup.md

 Courses are intended to be run on a computer with Administrative access, at least at the point of install of the software below.

-Courses is not intended to run on a tablet, such as an Apple iPad or a Windows Surface or similar.
+Courses are **not** intended to run on a tablet, such as an Apple iPad or a Windows Surface or similar.

 ## Required Software